 Rachel Post, M.S.S.W.

-Rachel Post (she, her, hers) has over 25 years of experience working with nonprofit agencies and federal, state, and local governments through direct service provision, technical assistance (TA) and training, evaluation, and policy support to address the housing, services, and support needs of people with behavioral health conditions and people experiencing homelessness.
+Rachel Post, M.S.S.W. (she, her, hers), has over 25 years of experience working with nonprofit agencies and federal, state, and local governments through direct service provision, technical assistance (TA) and training, evaluation, and policy support to address the housing, services, and support needs of people with behavioral health conditions and people experiencing homelessness.
 At TAC, she manages complex consulting projects for federal government agencies, foundations, states, and jurisdictions.
 Ms. Post currently manages TAC’s TA support and provides subject matter expertise on behalf of the U.S. Substance Abuse and Mental Health Services Administration’s (SAMHSA) Homeless and Housing Resource Center.
-She currently serves as Associate Director of TAC’s Systems Alignment Innovation Hub, funded by the Robert Wood Johnson Foundation to help practice-based organizations in low-income and BIPOC communities to expand and utilize the evidence base for solutions that improve health outcomes and reduce racial and social disparities.
+She also serves as the Associate Director of TAC’s Systems Alignment Innovation Hub, funded by the Robert Wood Johnson Foundation to help practice-based organizations in low-income and BIPOC communities to expand and utilize the evidence base for solutions that improve health outcomes and reduce racial and social disparities.
 She recently managed and provided TA and subject matter expertise on state Medicaid and housing agency partnership development and best practices in housing-related supports for persons with substance use disorders (SUDs) under TA initiatives sponsored by the federal Centers for Medicare and Medicaid Services (CMS).
 Ms. Post’s areas of expertise include evidence-based behavioral health and supportive housing models for people experiencing homelessness; and best practices in addressing the treatment, housing, and recovery support service needs of people with SUDs, including those exiting homelessness and incarceration; and elevating system design focused on promoting racial equity.
 She has also led TAC’s initiative to support hospital and health care systems to partner with the housing sector to meet the housing and health needs of high-need, high-cost patients.

 Recent Publications